ivolucien/log-hindsight/README.md

 ## Singleton Tracked Loggers
 If you wish to reuse a single logger instance across separate calls of a task or API session, use the static `getOrCreateChild` method to retrieve a child logger for a known unique ID -- it will create one if it doesn't exist yet (within the same node process).

+For distributed systems it's valuable to implement session affinity to amplify this modules' benefits.

 ```javascript
 // child logger created for the first log call for this session
 const childLogger = Hindsight.getOrCreateChild({ sessionId: 'unique-session-1' })